orbleaf/glome/README.md

  * lazy expression
  * string preprocessor
  * dynamic object management
+ * APIs scalability (common, specialized)
+ * weak, dynamic, duck typing

-the purpose of Orb-Script to provide easy programming for any embedded device (similar with PHP idea) accessing direct low-level are only available through native APIs (which is implemented using syscall mechanism) runtime processing are done by Orb-Weaver virtual machine (OWvM), each variable are treated as dynamic object therefore it's type cannot be known during compiler process, OWVM will trigger an exception and terminate execution when type operation didn't match with a specified object
+the purpose of Orb-Script to provide easy programming for any embedded device (similar with PHP idea) accessing direct low-level are only available through native APIs (which is implemented using syscall mechanism) runtime processing are done by Orb-Weaver virtual machine (OWVM), each variable are treated as dynamic object therefore it's type cannot be known during compile process, OWVM will trigger an exception and terminate execution when type operation didn't match with a specified object

 the language itself is Generic Purpose Language therefore it can ported for different type of purpose